Leica Q Typ 116 vs Nikon D7000

 It is notable that the Q Typ 116 offers wifi support, while the D7000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the Q Typ 116 and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the Q Typ 116 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the Q Typ 116 and D7000 can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Nikon D7000 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica Q Typ 116 and the Nikon D7000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.